Antibiotic Persistence and Resistance

 Antibiotic resistance is a rampant problem around the world.
 More than 23,000 deaths a year in the US are a result of antibiotic resistant bacteria.
 Bacteria become resistant to antibiotics in several ways.
 The antibiotic itself can be broken down, or the components of bacteria targeted by antibiotics can mutate.
 Over prescription leads to the development of further resistance.
 With each year there are increasing numbers … Continue reading Have antibiotic resistant bacteria met their match?
 A new method for antibiotic discovery that could change the arms race.

 by Veerasak “Jeep” Srisuknimit figures by Jovana Andrejevic Our time with antibiotics is running out.
 In 2016, a woman in Nevada died from a bacterial infection caused by Klebsiella pneumoniae that was resistant to all available antibiotics.
 Bacteria that is resistant to colistin, an antibiotic of last resort, has been discovered on pig farms in China.
-Bacteria have been evolving to resist antibiotics faster than … Continue reading Fighting Fire with Fire: Killing bacteria with virus
+Bacteria have been evolving to resist antibiotics faster than … Continue reading Bacteriophage: A solution to our antibiotics problem?

 Expanding the Antibiotic Arsenal: A New Drug of Last Resort